rhel-labs/learn-katacoda/insights-workshop/step2.md

 ![Red Hat Password screen](./assets/redhat-login-02.png)

-Once you are logged in, using the credentials provided by your workshop facilitator, navigate to _Red Hat Enterprise Linux_ in the left-side navigation menu.
+Once you are logged in, using the credentials provided above, navigate to _Red Hat Enterprise Linux_ in the left-side navigation menu.

 ![cloud.redhat.com Homepage](./assets/cloud.redhat.com-homepage-postlogin-v2.png)